Varvara — Collection of textile patterns inspired by women of the avant-garde

 Natalia Goncharova (1881–1962)

-Bold, wild, and unafraid, Goncharova fused Russian folk with futurism.
-Her work spanned painting, fashion, and design, full of earthy energy and fearless ornament.
+Natalia Goncharova fused Russian folk traditions with the speed of futurism — and made it look effortless.
+Her work spanned painting, theatre, and fashion design, always full of earthy energy and an ornament that never apologised for itself.

 LYUBOV